-1 Programme MBA/IMG
+1 Programme MBA

-2 Semester I/VII
+2 Semester Ι

 3 Type of course Core

 4 Code of the subject MS605

 5 Title of the subject Financial Reporting and Control

 6 Any prerequisite No

 7 L-T-P 3-0-0

 8 Learning Objectives of the subject After the completion of this course, students will be able to understand the role and relevance of financial accounting in management and its implications for a business entity, and utility of cost and management accounting information as a vital input for management and decision-making process.

-9 Brief Contents Introduction, nature and scope of financial and management accounting, GAAP and accounting environment, Principles, concepts and conventions of accounting, Accounting process, Construction of profit and loss statement, Balance sheet and cash flow statement, Concept of financial statements analysis, Horizontal and vertical Analysis, Trend analysis, Ratio analysis, Cash flow statement analysis, Cost accounting and information, Types of cost, Preparation of cost sheet, Activity-based costing, Concepts of budget and budgetary control, Static and flexible budgets, Preparation of sales budget, Production budget, Material budget, Cash budget, Master budget, Concept of standard costing and variance analysis, Setting of standards, Analysis of material
+9 Brief Contents Introduction, nature and scope of financial and management accounting, GAAP and accounting environment, Principles, concepts and conventions of accounting, Accounting process, Construction of profit and loss statement, Balance sheet and cash flow statement, Concept of financial statements analysis, Horizontal and vertical Analysis, Trend analysis, Ratio analysis, Cash flow statement analysis, Cost accounting and information, Types of cost, Preparation of cost sheet, Activity-based costing, Concepts of budget and budgetary control, Static and flexible budgets, Preparation of sales budget, Production budget, Material budget, Cash budget, Master budget, Concept of standard costing and variance analysis, Setting of standards, Analysis of material variances, Labour variances and overhead variances, Marginal costing and absorption costing, Marginal costing, and its applications, Cost-volume-profit analysis, Concept of contribution and break-even analysis and its uses, Margin of safety and angle of incidence.

-variances, Labour variances and overhead variances, Marginal costing and absorption costing, Marginal costing, and its applications, Cost-volume-profit analysis, Concept of contribution and break-even analysis and its uses, Margin of safety and angle of incidence.
 10 Contents for lab No

-1 Programme MBA/IMG 2 Semester I/VII 3 Type of course Core 4 Code of the subject MS606 5 Title of the subject Organizational Behavior 6 Any prerequisite General Understanding of Management Functioning 7 L-T-P 3-0-0 8 Learning Objectives of To provide a comprehensive analysis of individual and the subject group behaviour in the organizations.
+1 Programme MBA 2 Semester I 3 Type of course Core 4 Code of the subject MS606 5 Title of the subject Organizational Behavior 6 Any prerequisite General Understanding of Management Functioning 7 L-T-P 3-0-0 8 Learning Objectives of the To provide a comprehensive analysis of individual and group subject behaviour in the organizations.
 To provide an understanding of how organizations can be managed more effectively and at the same time enhancing the quality of employees work life.
-9 Brief Contents What is organizational behaviour?, OB as an interdisciplinary subject ,The Individual: Diversity in the organizations, attitudes and job satisfaction, emotions and moods personality and values perception and individual decision making motivation concents motivation: from accession making, motivation concepts, motivation. from concepts to applications The Gloup.
-Foundations of gloup benaviour, understanding work teams, communication, leadership, power and politics, conflict and negotiations, foundations of organization structure, The Organization system Organizational culture, human resource policies and practices, organizational change and stress management 10 Contents for lab No
+9 Brief Contents What is organizational behaviour?, OB as an interdisciplinary subject, The Individual: Diversity in the organizations, attitudes and job satisfaction, emotions and moods, personality and values, perception and individual decision making, motivation concepts, motivation: from concepts to applications The Group: Foundations of group behaviour, understanding work teams, communication, leadership, power and politics, conflict and negotiations, foundations of organization structure, The Organization system Organizational culture, human resource policies and practices, organizational change and stress management 10 Contents for lab No